Abandoning or Endangering Child

 As described in more detail below, any conviction for this offense is a felony, and the felony grade ranges from a state jail felony to a second degree felony.
 Other specific offenses involving exposing children to harm are codified elsewhere in the Texas Penal Code, such as DWI with Child Passenger.

-What is the current Texas law about Abandoning or Endangering a Child?
+What is the current Texas law about Abandoning or Endangering Child, Elderly Individual, or Disabled Individual?

-The current Texas law defines the offense of Abandoning or Endangering Child in Penal Code Section §22.041 as follows:[1]
+Texas law currently defines the offense of Abandoning or Endangering Child, Elderly Individual, or Disabled Individual in Penal Code Section §22.041 as follows:[1]

 The law provides a specific definition of “abandons” in subsection (a).[2]

-The law also describes three specific drug-related situations that are presumed to “place a child in imminent danger of death, bodily injury, or physical or mental impairment” in subsection (c-1).[3]
+The law also describes three specific drug-related situations that are presumed to “place a child or disabled person in imminent danger of death, bodily injury, or physical or mental impairment” in subsection (c-1).[3]

-What is the difference between Abandoning and Endangering a Child?
+What is the difference between abandoning and endangering in Texas law?

-The Abandoning or Endangering a Child offense (in Texas Penal Code Section 22.041) is comprised of two separate subsections.
-The first subsection is considered the Abandoning a Child offense and the second subsection is considered the Endangering a Child offense.
+The Abandoning or Endangering Child, Elderly Individual, or Disabled Individual law (in Texas Penal Code Section 22.041) is comprised of two separate subsections.
+The first subsection is considered the Abandoning a Child (now including elderly people and disabled people) offense and the second subsection is considered the Endangering a Child (now including elderly people and disabled people) offense.

-Abandoning a Child is defined in subsection (b) as intentionally abandoning a child under the age of 15 in a place where the child is exposed to an unreasonable risk of harm.
+Abandoning is defined in subsection (b) as intentionally abandoning in a place where the person is exposed to an unreasonable risk of harm.
 To “abandon” a child means to leave the child in a place without providing them reasonable and necessary care or to leave a child in a situation that no other reasonable adult would leave a child of that age.[4]
 This subsection also requires the state’s attorneys to prove that the child was under the custody, care or control of the adult charged, giving rise to the responsibility to provide reasonable and necessary care for the child.

-Endangering a Child is defined in subsection (c) as intentionally, knowingly, recklessly, or with criminal negligence acting, or failing to act, in a way that puts a child under the age of 15 in imminent danger of death, injury, or impairment.
-There is no requirement that the child was under the custody, care or control of the adult charged.
+Endangering is defined in subsection (c) as intentionally, knowingly, recklessly, or with criminal negligence acting, or failing to act, in a way that puts the person in imminent danger of death, injury, or impairment.
+There is no requirement that the person was under the custody, care or control of the adult charged.
 However, the offense requires more than just an “an unreasonable risk of harm.”
-The child must be placed in a situation where a serious danger is imminent.
+The person must be placed in a situation where a serious danger is imminent.
 This might include something like dangling a child over a balcony, but it would probably not include leaving a child alone in a mall (a young child’s parent might get charged with Abandoning a Child under the mall scenario).

 The law presumes that you endanger a child if you expose a child directly to methamphetamine or if you possess methamphetamine around a child or if you use a Penalty Group 1 drug around a child.[5]
 What is a Penalty Group 1 drug?